Purchasing decisions might seem logical. But they aren't

 As much as we like to think that we’re totally rational and fact-driven creatures, we are not.
 Most often, it’s the opposite.
 In fact, according to a Harvard Business School study, our subconscious is responsible for 95% of our purchasing decisions.

 We are still driven by our ancient brains – safe is good, dangerous is bad.
 We’re drawn to things that help us meet our needs, we resist what we are uncomfortable with, and are repelled by things that feel threatening.

 Depending on how you look at it, that’s either really cool, moderately creepy, or just weird.
 I’ll go with really cool and here’s why.
 First, I just find it very interesting.
 Second, because the more that we know about why people choose to do business with us, the more that we can tap into it to stand out against our competition.

-Everything they see in your marketing and branding needs to appeal to those underlying needs.
+Define your brand archetype and stick to it.
+Do not waver.
+Everything that they see in your marketing and branding needs to be aligned, constantly appealing to those underlying needs.
 You want to motivate in the right way, and not in a manipulative one.

 The key is to build everything around your archetype, Your materials, your social feeds, you work flows, your listing marketing, your website copy, even the styles of fonts and photos that you use.
 Every.
 Little.
 Thing.
 It has to be aligned and consistent.